SOORAJTS2001/TechHacks/README.md

 Welcome to today's tech hack challenge!
 You have three files:

 1. `key`: A mysterious key file.
-2. `lock`: A locked file containing a hidden "Surprise inside."
+2. `lock.meow`: A locked file containing a hidden "Surprise inside."
-3. `monalisa.png`: An image file that may hide "Snake's secrets in plain bytes."
+3. `mysterious_lizza.png`: An image file that may hide "Snake's secrets in plain bytes."

 Follow these steps to unlock the secrets: